magcox5/climate_change_2038/README.md

-# Final_project
+# Climate Change 2038

-## By John Byun, Kat Anggasastra, Melissa Wright and Molly Cox
+## By Kat Anggasastra, Melissa Wright and Molly Cox (with original project input by John Byun)
-### [With additional technical support from tutors Mark Steadman and Alexis McKenzie]
 ## The Task
 1. Find a problem worth solving, analyzing, or visualizing: Problem: Climate Change
 2. Use ML in the context of technologies learned.